Skip to main content

 Program Details

-MEISPP can provide you with a great summer learning experience within the Department of Energy (DOE).
-The DOE sponsors more physical science than any other U.S. federal agency, but with over 14,000 employees and 90,000 contractors, DOE is a lot more than just science, technology, engineering and mathematics.
-Undergraduates and graduate students in most majors can find an opportunity to be a part of the DOE’s mission “to ensure America’s security and prosperity by addressing its energy, environmental and nuclear challenges through transformative science and technology solutions.”
+The Minority Educational Institution Student Partnership Program (MEISPP) can provide you with a great summer learning experience within the Department of Energy (DOE).
+The DOE sponsors more physical science than any other U.S. federal agency, but with over 14,000 employees and 90,000 contractors, DOE is a lot more than just science, technology, engineering, and mathematics.
+Students (undergraduates and graduate) and recent graduates (within the last two years) in most majors can find an opportunity to be a part of the DOE’s mission “to ensure America’s security and prosperity by addressing its energy, environmental and nuclear challenges through transformative science and technology solutions.”

-Students studying in these areas are encouraged to apply:
+Students and recent graduates studying in these areas are encouraged to apply:

-• Sciences - Biological, Computer, Information Technology, Geology, Math, Microbiology, and Physics.
+• Sciences - Biological, Computer, Information Technology, Geology, Math, Microbiology, Chemistry, and Physics

 “I am truly proud to be among the many engineers, scientists, researchers, and changemakers whose career paths have been propelled or enhanced by the Minority Educational Institution Student Partnership Program.
 This experience has been irreplaceable...!”